 This is just one powerful reason, that product owners and product managers need to subject their products to real-world data, testing, and feedback whenever possible.

 Google’s early product team realized there was something important missing in their initial offering.
 And they realized it only after developing a logical, testable metric—how do users actually engage with google.com?—and then putting it to the test.

-Here are a couple of other reasons that your product will stand the best chances of success if you identify, track, and learn from the right metrics for better products—rather than relying primarily on your intuition or even your general knowledge of your industry.
+Here are a couple of other reasons that your product and product strategy will stand the best chances of success if you identify, track, and learn from the right metrics for better products—rather than relying primarily on your intuition or even your general knowledge of your industry.

 Quantitative Product Metrics for Better Products Give Balance to Qualitative Customer Feedback

 Your customers often find creative ways to use your product that even you might have missed.

 One common method product teams use to gather data is to put out a survey.
 It’s easy to do, especially in the era of SurveyMonkey, NPS tools, etc., and with the exception of the rare “Take me off this list!” reply, surveys sent to a product manager’s email list usually yield lots of helpful data.